AztecProtocol/aztec-packages/docs/docs/developers/contracts/writing_contracts/storage/notes.md

 ### Lifecycle functions
 Inside the [lifecycle](
 https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/aztec-nr/aztec/src/note/lifecycle.nr) circuits we see the functions to create and destroy a note, implemented as insertions of note hashes and nullifiers respectively.
+This is helpful for regular private variables.

 We also see a function to create a note hash from the public context, a way of creating a private variable from a public call (run in the sequencer).
+This could be used in application contracts to give private digital assets to users.

 ### Note Interface functions
 To see a [note_interface](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/aztec-nr/aztec/src/note/note_interface.nr) implementation, we will look at a simple [ValueNote](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/aztec-nr/value-note/src/value_note.nr).